 Got up today ready to catch the first shuttle to the Grand Canyon at 8 a.m.
 First, I got a sandwich for lunch at a local cafe.
 It was $9.
 Ouch!
 A motel employee said everything in town is overpriced because of the GC.
 He said the local McDonald’s is the third-highest-priced one.
 In the U.S.?
 World?
 Either way, yikes!

-Reached the Backcountry Office before 9 and secured a spot in Cottonwood Campground for tomorrow night.
+Reached the Backcountry Office before 9 a.m. and secured a spot in Cottonwood Campground for tomorrow night.
 Cottonwood is one of two campgrounds in the park.
-Regular spots are reserved well in advance, but they leave some extras for AZT thru-hikers.
+Campers reserve these spots well in advance, but the park leaves some extras for AZT thru-hikers, since it’s hard to know when we’ll arrive until the last minute.
 I’m in the stock lot, which is the farthest away and near the animal corral.
 Lovely.

 I wanted to rest today, but also see the GC.
 I took the shuttle to some of the most famous lookout points and gosh, this is one awesome wonder of the world.

-After a little sightseeing, I took a shuttle to the South Kaibab Trailhead, where I’ll start tomorrow.
+After that, I took a shuttle to the South Kaibab Trailhead, where I’ll start tomorrow.
 Then, I hiked southbound from the trailhead back to Tusayan.
-This way, I won’t have to hike those 7-ish miles tomorrow and can instead jump on the shuttle and get dropped off right at the trailhead.
+This way, I won’t have to hike those seven-ish miles tomorrow and can instead jump on the shuttle and get dropped off right at the trailhead.
 Pretty nifty!